Timothée Chalamet stuns fans at viral look-alike event with surprise appearance

 A Complete Unknown will be out in theaters on December 25.

-Up next, Chalamet will star opposite Gwyneth Paltrow in Josh Safdie’s new movie, Marty Supreme.
-The two leads were seen lip-locked while filming a steamy scene a few weeks ago.
+Chalamet is also set to star opposite Gwyneth Paltrow in Josh Safdie’s new movie, Marty Supreme.
+The two leads were seen locking lips while filming a steamy scene in New York a few weeks ago.

 Join our commenting forum